 I’m so excited to be sharing this fabulous recipe for white chocolate and cranberry cookies with you.
 I’d been wanting to get a cookie recipe on my site for a while now, and last week I finally went on the hunt for THE recipe that I felt would work well in gluten free format.
 Well I can tell you, I hit gold when I picked out this white chocolate cookie recipe from Sweetest menu.

-It’s funny, but certain foods that I wasn’t so bothered about pre-coeliac days, I now absolutely love.
-Pies being one of them.
+It’s funny, but certain foods that I wasn’t so bothered about before being diagnosed with coeliac disease, I now absolutely love.
+A great tasting pie being one of them.

 I’ve made plenty of large savoury gluten free pies and quiches but thought it would be nice change to have a go at making some cute little ones.
 The perfect thing to grab from a buffet table or to savour with a nice ice-cold glass of fizz!